 - You could alternate between the two methods of reading the coordinates, this will make it a kind of polyalphabetic cipher and also less prone to frequency analysis attacks.

-- You can also use a different alphabet, maybe including digits 0-9 and other punctuations to make it complex to decode easily.
+- You can also use a different alphabet, maybe including digits 0-9 and other punctuation to make it complex to decode easily.

 Polybius cipher is not secure even when using a keyword, this is because it’s a monoalphabetic substitution cipher.
 And each letter of the plaintext is represented by a similar pair of numbers every time, so making it prone to frequency analysis attacks.